-Let us continue with my Lightning Flow, ‘Getting Started’, series.
+Let us continue with my Salesforce Flow, ‘Getting Started’, series.
 We discussed how different types of Flows enable you to minimize code usage.
-Until Winter’20 release, Scheduling Autolaunched Flows was out-of-scope.
+Until the Winter’20 release, Scheduling Autolaunched Flows was out-of-scope.
 No more!

 What are Scheduled flows?

 Before we unwrap, let us understand what Scheduled Flows are.
 Scheduled Flows are not triggered by an Event on the data; they simply run when a scheduled time arrives.

 - Once (On a particular date and time)

 - Daily (On a particular date and time)

 - Weekly (On a particular date and time)

 The best part about Scheduled Flows is that it allows you to specify an Object and a filter to only run for a set of records.